Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 In this article we will look at two most basic resources that you will use in Vulkan: [VkBuffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBuffer.html) and [VkImage](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImage.html).
 But first, we will start with AMD's Vulkan Memory Allocator.
 It's a library used to simplify memory allocations.
 Yet, it still offers enough features to make meaningful decisions.
 We will see how to upload the data to the GPU and make it performant.
 As we will see, a lot of choices depend on the usage patterns.
 Finally, `VkImage` can be used as a framebuffer attachment, 3D object texture, or a sampled image (raw data).
 Each scenario has different requirements and constraints.
 We will also explain image tiling and layouts.

-This article builds on the previous [Vulkan synchronization](/blog/vulkan-synchronization/).
+This article builds on the previous <CrossPostLink permalink="/blog/vulkan-synchronization/">"Vulkan synchronization"</CrossPostLink>.
 Read it to understand concepts like pipeline barriers, memory dependencies, frames in flight, etc.